๐ŸฅจIntro to Ethnic Studies

 Why This Matters

-Racial stereotypes in media aren't just outdated tropes—they're powerful tools that shape public perception, influence policy attitudes, and affect how racialized communities experience daily life.
-You're being tested on your ability to analyze how media constructs race, why certain stereotypes persist, and what mechanisms allow these representations to maintain social hierarchies.
+Racial stereotypes in media aren't just outdated tropes.
+They're powerful tools that shape public perception, influence policy attitudes, and affect how racialized communities experience daily life.
+In this guide, you'll learn to analyze how media constructs race, why certain stereotypes persist, and what mechanisms allow these representations to maintain social hierarchies.
 This connects directly to core Ethnic Studies concepts like racialization, intersectionality, cultural hegemony, and the relationship between representation and power.

 Don't approach this as a list of "bad portrayals" to memorize.
 Instead, understand the underlying logic: stereotypes function to justify existing power structures, simplify complex identities into controllable categories, and position whiteness as the invisible norm.
-When you encounter exam questions about media representation, you should be able to identify which mechanism is at work—whether it's erasure, exoticization, criminalization, or tokenism—and connect it to broader patterns of racial formation.
+When you encounter exam questions about media representation, you should be able to identify which mechanism is at work (erasure, exoticization, criminalization, tokenism) and connect it to broader patterns of racial formation.

 Historical Foundations of Stereotyping